Siddu-Praneeth/ResQBlood/README.md

 <<<<<<< HEAD
 # ResQBlood
-ResqBlood is a Flutter-based blood donation and request management app that connects donors and recipients, making it easier to donate, request, and track blood availability in real-time.
+ResqBlood is a Flutter-based blood donation and request management app that connects donors and recipients, making it easier to donate, request, and track blood availability in real-time..
 =======
 # my_app